luann8331/opensage-adk/docs/wiki/cli/opensage-web.md

 )
 ```

-In-memory services bridge ADK sessions with OpenSage sessions.
+In-memory services bridge ADK sessions with OpenSage-ADK sessions.
 The app name is
 derived from the agent directory's parent folder.

 ### 5. Start server